 You May Need a Legal Team, Too—and You Found One

 When brain injuries occur from accidents or at work, it becomes vital to make sure victims are compensated for the harm done to them.
 Beyond eye-popping medical bills, there’s potentially a lifetime of lost income, not to mention the profound damage done to the victim’s ability to enjoy life after all she’s missed out on while just attempting to reclaim it.
-And brain injuries from work qualify for some of the most extensive benefits allowed by law.
+The long-term effects of brain damage can be devastating, and permanent.

 That’s why it’s vital for victims to protect every potential avenue of recovery to compensate for their enormous losses.
 You can’t count on an insurance company to do it for you, and the last thing you need is yet another challenge or obstacle thrown up in your way.